Shicheng-Guo/BIS180L_web/_posts/2019-05-28-genetic-networks-1.md

      - RNA-seq
 ---

-_This lab was designed by [Cody Markelz](http://rjcmarkelz.github.io/) a former postdoc in the Maloof Lab._
+This lab was designed by [Cody Markelz](http://rjcmarkelz.github.io/) a former postdoc in the Maloof Lab.
+Cody went on to co-found the _Canabis_ breeding company [Rev Genomics](https://www.revgenomics.com/).
+Genetic networks are one of the methodologies Rev Genomics utilizes to accelerate their breeding program.

 ## Assignment repository
 Please clone your `Assignment_7` repository and place your answers in the `Assignment_7_template.Rmd` notebook file.
 When you are done push the .Rmd .html files